moreartyjs/moreartyjs/README.md

 # requestAnimationFrame support #

 Morearty supports rendering in [requestAnimationFrame](https://developer.mozilla.org/en/docs/Web/API/window.requestAnimationFrame).
 Just pass `requestAnimationFrameEnabled` property to `createContext` function.
 See [details](https://rawgit.com/Tvaroh/moreartyjs/master/doc/Morearty.html#createContext) in the API documentation.
 Note that enabling this feature may (and probably will) produce strange results like [this](https://github.com/facebook/react/issues/1698) and is not recommended at the moment unless you really know what you are doing.
 To fix this you need to wrap `input`, `textarea`, and `option` components the way Om [does](https://github.com/swannodette/om/blob/master/src/om/dom.cljs).
 In the future Morearty may provide such wrappers out of the box.
+Fill free to [create](https://github.com/Tvaroh/moreartyjs/issues/new) an issue if you want to raise the priority.

 # Current status #